vishishta2805/fullstackpythonproject/README.md

 ### Prerequisites

--Python 3.8 or higher
+- Python 3.8 or higher
--Supabase account
+- Supabase account
--Git(Push,cloning)
+- Git(Push,cloning)

 #### 1. Clone or Download the Project
 ##### Option 1:Clone with Git